 - (A) Reject any and all bids received for such reasons as Metro, in its sole and absolute discretion, determines to be sufficient; - (B) Waive any and all requirements or irregularities; - (C) Extend the period of time by which bids must be received or otherwise postpone the time for the opening of bids and award of the bonds; and - (D) Following the opening of the bids, negotiate the sale of the subject bonds with any person or firm regardless of whether such person or firm submitted a bid pursuant to and in accordance with the notice of bond sale.

-(Ordinance No. 93-495, Sec.
-2. Amended by Ordinance No. 02-076, Sec.
-1.)
+[Ord.
+93-495, Sec.
+2; Ord.
+02-076, Sec.
+1.]